timescale/examples/stocks-analysis/readme.md

 4. Query4: Prices of FAANG over time? (line chart)
 5. Query5: Which symbols had the most daily/weekly/monthly gains/losses?

+You can try these queries by:

-Run `explore.py` to run these queries one by one (uncomment the lines in the main function).
+* running `explore.py` and uncommenting the lines in the main function.
+* opening `sql_script/explore.sql` which includes each query in one file.

-You can also use the jupyther notebook to modify the queries and explore other ideas.
+* using the jupyther notebook to modify the queries and explore other ideas.